natalieagus/50002/docs/Software/k_stackandprocedures.md

 print(*p);
 ```

-The C-code above will compile, but when executed, unexpected behavior can happen.
-> Crash (segmentation fault), random stuffs being printed, etc.
+The C-code above will compile, but when executed, unexpected behavior can happen: program crash (segmentation fault), random stuffs being printed, etc.

 In C/C++, *life is harsh* and it is the responsibility of the programmer to ensure that mistakes like these do not happen.